JASKAMAL22/practical_report.md/Practical report.md

 Average is: 32.33
 ```
-# 12. Program to find FizzBuzz od a Integer
+# 11. Program to find FizzBuzz of an Integer
 ```C
 #include<stdio.h>
 int main()